Skip to main content

 EU Citizenship and Union citizens' rights in the UK

 Stephanie's research in the area of EU citizenship spans both the evolution of Union citizenship in the framework of the EU constitution and the question of EU citizens' rights in the UK both before and after the UK referendum on EU membership.
+She is particularly interested in critical approaches to EU internal market and Union citizenship law, specifically the impact of the neo-liberal origins of Union citizenship not only on its capacity to deliver meaningful citizenship rights but also on its potential to mask the lived realities of EU citizenship.

-Stephanie has also acted as UK National Expert to the European Parliament for a Report on the 'Obstacles to Free Movement for Union Citizens and their Family Members' and as co-rapporteur to the XXVI FIDE Congress on 'Union Citizenship: Development, Impact and Challenges'.
+Stephanie has acted as UK National Expert to the European Parliament for a Report on the 'Obstacles to Free Movement for Union Citizens and their Family Members' and as co-rapporteur to the XXVI FIDE Congress on 'Union Citizenship: Development, Impact and Challenges'.